EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124 -y --force-reinstall

-Not tested by myself but setting up cuda support is also possible via OSGeo4W Shell under windows.
-For this the developer of GEO-SAM recommend to first download and install the CUDA Toolkit (https://developer.nvidia.com/cuda-downloads) e.g. cuda 12.4 and then run step.2 command in the shell. (see:https://geo-sam.readthedocs.io/en/latest/installation.html ).
+Hint: Not implemented by myself but setting up cuda support is also possible via OSGeo4W Shell under windows.
+For this the developer of GEO-SAM recommend to first download and install the CUDA Toolkit (https://developer.nvidia.com/cuda-downloads ) e.g. cuda 12.4 and then run step.2 command in the shell. (see: https://geo-sam.readthedocs.io/en/latest/installation.html ).

 Recovery Environment with Explicitly Defined Setup for QGIS & SpecDeepMap via Miniconda (Cross-Platform)
 ========================================================================================================

-If SpecDeepMap encounters issues due to Python package updates or incompatibilities, you can restore a fully functional environment using the provided configuration files.
+If SpecDeepMap encounters issues due to Python package updates or incompatibilities, you can restore a fully functional environment according to the original release environment using the provided configuration files.
 These define all required packages explicitly, ensuring that both CPU and GPU versions run reliably across platforms.

 For cpu version run the following command in miniconda shell: